For engineering hiring teams

 Candidate runs the session

 They get a link.
 No install.
 They can ask the AI assistant anything.
-A second AI silently watches every edit, prompt, and test run — building the evidence the scorecard will cite.
+A second AI silently watches every edit, prompt, and test run.
+That's the evidence the scorecard will cite later.

 live · 30–60 min